zgornel/Garamond.jl/README.md

 ## Reporting Bugs
+Garamond is at the moment under heavy development and much of the API and features are subject to change ¯\\_(ツ)_/¯.
 Please [file an issue](https://github.com/zgornel/Garamond.jl/issues/new) to report a bug or request a feature.